The Healer’s Daughters by Jay Amberg

 Cycle by Jay Amberg

 Redwoods thrive for centuries in the coastal regions of America’s Pacific Northwest.
-A monarch butterfly takes the amazing journey from the Northern meadow of its birth to its winter roost in the mountains of Central Mexico.
+A monarch butterfly journeys from Northern meadows to the mountains of Central Mexico.
 The mother of four wolf pups leads her family through the Arctic’s stark terrain and bitter storms.
 One of the greatest seagoing mammals roams the Pacific Ocean from the Gulf of Alaska to the Galapagos.
-All of these voices speak to us of the meaning we seek in our lives.
+These voices speak to us of the meaning we seek in our lives.

 Dialogues of a Crime by John K. Manos